GR-124/Learning_Journal/Respawn Controller Tutorial.md

 This line ensures that the game knows that the player is the one thats supposed to die and respawn.

 ![image](https://github.com/user-attachments/assets/cbedb2f9-297f-4495-8db8-4bdae397c787)

+After the lines you just typed in create a new line and type in ---->  public void Awake () and type in the curly brackets on top of each other and a space between.
+In that space, you type in an if statement.
+That if statement is -----> if (instance != null).
+Under that, type in another set of curly brackets and inbetween type in Destroy(this.gameObject);.